-Each car is to have a "pink" sign with the student's name on it in the window on the driver's side of the front windshield.
-Only the 24-25 "pink" sign will be accepted.
+Each car picking up a student MUST have a "yellow" sign with the student's name on it displayed in the window on the driver's side of the front windshield.
+Only the 25-26 "yellow" sign will be accepted.

 Please throw away all previous years' signs.
 If you need more signs, please contact Ms. Nicole in the front office or email her at nnealey@charlestondiocese.org